Azure-Samples/azure-ml-federated-learning/docs/provisioning/external-silos.md

 ## Prerequisites
 - **Some Kubernetes (k8s) cluster** (at least one) with version <= 1.24.6, either on-premises, or in Azure (in a different tenant from that of the orchestrator).
-The cluster should have a minimum of 4 vCPU cores and 8-GB memory
+The cluster should have a minimum of 4 vCPU cores and 8-GB memory.
   - For creating a k8s cluster on-premises one can use [Kind](https://kind.sigs.k8s.io/), for instance.
   - For creating a k8s cluster in Azure (in a different tenant otherwise we'd be dealing with _internal_ silos), one can use [Azure Kubernetes Service (AKS)](https://portal.azure.com/#create/microsoft.aks).
 - **FL Admin** needs to have **Owner** role in the subscription, or at least in the resource group where the Azure ML workspace will be created.
 This is because some Role Assignments will have to be created.